WarpZephyr/SoulsFormatsExtended/FORMATS.md

 [PARAM](#param) | .param | A generic configuration format
-PARAMDEF | .def, .paramdef | A companion format that specifies the format of data in a param PARAMTDF | .tdf | A companion format that provides friendly names for enumerated types in params PMDCL | .pmdcl | Places and configures static map decals in DS3 RMB | .rmb | Controller rumble effects for all games TAE3 | .tae | The animation event format used in DS3
+PARAMDEF | .def, .paramdef | A companion format that specifies the format of data in a param PARAMTDF | .tdf | A companion format that provides friendly names for enumerated types in params PARAMDBP | .dbp | A descriptor for special params that only have fields for configuration.
+These only appear in Armored Core games so far.
+PMDCL | .pmdcl | Places and configures static map decals in DS3 RMB | .rmb | Controller rumble effects for all games TAE3 | .tae | The animation event format used in DS3